 (Adapted from US Army Leadership)

-Loyalty - unwavering support and allegiance directed to the U.S. and State Constitutions, our unit, other Patriots and our fellow citizens.
+Loyalty - unwavering support and allegiance directed to the U.S. and State Constitutions, our unit, and our fellow citizens.

-Duty - Performing whatever task is assigned to the best of your ability.
+Duty - Performing tasks as assigned to the best of your ability.
 Fulfill obligations.

-Selfless Service - Place the welfare of the Nation, State, Militia, and fellow citizens before your own.
+Selfless Service - Place the welfare of the Nation, State, and fellow citizens before your own.

 Humility & Honor: The integrity to see the truth and admit mistakes.

-Integrity - A personal quality of a moral compass that doesn't waver
+Integrity - A personal quality, a moral compass that does not waver

 3.0 UNIT STRUCTURE:

 3.0.1 General membership shall consist of members within a region designated to serve together as a unit.
-Such units may be described as: Battalions, Companies or Detachments.
-Such designations are determined by existing Commanders agreement in a minimum 80%.
-Each unit must at a minimum have 2 leaders, one (1) Officer and one (1) NCO.
+Such units may be described as Battalions, Companies, or Detachments.
+Such designations are determined by the existing Commanders agreement in a minimum 80%.
+Each unit must at a minimum have 2 leaders, one (1) Officer, and one (1) NCO.

 3.0.2 It may be necessary to add or increase units.
-In this event, the Regiment Command Committee shall discuss, develop, and implement necessary unit realignment or changes.
+In this event, the CSMV Command Committee shall discuss, develop, and implement necessary unit realignment or changes.

-3.1 The Command staff: Rank insignia determined at BN/company level
+3.1 Command Staff: Rank insignia determined at BN/company level

-3.1.1 For Regiment Command decisions, a committee is utilized.
-This Regiment Command Committee will consist of ALL Battalion Commanders and Company Commanders within the Regiment.
-All Regimental matters which require a command decision shall be completed by this committee with a minimum 80% consensus of any particular matter.
-If a consensus cannot be reached at 80% within a reasonable time frame, then the issue will be presented to entire active membership for regimental vote at a consensus of 80% across all membership in good standing.
-The 80% per unit requirement is for a company vote on an issue.
+3.1.1 For CSMV Command decisions, a committee is utilized.
+This CSMV Command Committee will consist of ALL Commanders within the CSMV.
+All CSMV matters which require a command decision shall be completed by this committee with a minimum 80% consensus of any particular matter.
+If a consensus cannot be reached at 80% within a reasonable time frame, then the issue will be presented to the entire active membership for CSM vote at a consensus of 80% across all membership in good standing.
+The 80% per unit requirement is for a company to vote on an issue.
 Meaning each company has 1 vote, based on 80% of the membership.
 This will promote cooperation within the committee in order to speed decisions and avoid delays of a general membership decision.

-3.1.4 The Regiment Adjutant team shall consist of one (1) Company Commander from each Battalion, or their designee, and each BN Commander, for a total of 6 members (3 Company Commanders, 3 Battalion Commanders).
+3.1.3 The Adjutant team shall consist of one (1) Company Commanders from each Battalion or their designee, and each BN Commander.

 3.1.5 Battalion Command Staff is comprised of officers and enlisted members selected from existing members within companies assigned to the Battalion on a member majority consensus 80%.
-The terms of said staff shall continue for a minimum of 2 years and continue until it is deemed necessary to initiate the selection process for such position.
+The terms of said staff shall continue for 2 years at which time elections shall be held to determine unit command staff.
 (See item 3.5)

 3.1.6 Company Command Staff is comprised of officers and enlisted members selected from existing members on a member majority consensus 80%.
-The terms of said staff shall continue for a minimum of 2 years and continue until it is deemed necessary to initiate the selection process for such position.
+The terms of said staff shall continue for 2 years at which time elections shall be held to determine unit command staff.
 (See item 3.5) The command structure of the unit is amendable as needed based on unit growth

 3.1.7 Qualifications for BN Level command positions (BN CO, SGM): Members of the regiment that have had any of the following are eligible to be voted into BN Command positions: All CO, 1SG, XO, PSG.
-This prerequisite is to ensure a level of experience in leadership, training standards and administration of all Regimental SOP’s, and standards is obtained prior to obtaining a BN Level command position.
+This prerequisite is to ensure a level of experience in leadership, training standards, and administration of all Regimental SOP’s, and standards are obtained prior to obtaining a BN Level command position.

 3.1.10 Exceptions to Qualifications may be granted with the approval of Command Committee one Echelon above.

-3.1.11 Any Member of the Regiment holding a leadership position that is elected to a BN level Command Position, shall relinquish said position to serve on BN Command staff.
+3.1.11 Any Member of the CSMV holding a leadership position that is elected to a BN level Command Position, shall relinquish said position to serve on BN Command staff.

 3.2 Command Staff Duties/Responsibilities